zution/Bookmarklet/README.md

 * performance: shows technical statistics, most will not understand
 * joke: tells a random, terrible joke that you will not laugh at
 * convert temp: converts temperature from Celsius to Farenheit or vice versa
-* news: manually selected and written (by me) news updated every day, and it's a good idea to read this if you never know what's going on
 * using: tells you what the site is using (Bootstrap, Ruby on Rails, GitHub Pages, etc.)
+* qr code: makes a qr code for a link, the current site, or text
-* \[TBA\] help: a list of commands
+* help: a list of commands

 ## Troubleshooting
 ### It says something about the Content Security Policy